al11588/PythonWorkshopDay1/README.md

 * [Sorting Example] - Sorting comparison to Ruby example.
 * [Boolean Example] - Boolean True/False example.
 * [If And Else Example] - If and Else example.
-* [Sorting Example] - Sorting example comparing Ruby.
+* [Sorting Examplee] - Sorting example comparing Ruby.
 * [Factorial Example] - Factorial Example.
 * [Define function example] - Defining a function example.
 * [Classes Example] - What are classes in Python?